3: DNA Profiling

 Examine the provided DNA gel profile to identify which suspect is responsible for leaving the blood sample.
 Each band in the gel signifies a DNA fragment.
 The killer's DNA will match with the blood sample found at the crime scene.

-RFLP Forensic DNA Analysis (HARD)
+Identifying RFLP Forensic DNA Analysis Results (HARD, 9 Suspects)

 The Question